Last Updated on January 17, 2023 by Angela Vaz

 Keep practical clothes that you feel comfortable in.

-Declutter your wardrobe and keep clothes that you’re going to wear daily.
+Declutter your wardrobe and keep the clothes that you’re going to wear daily.

 11. Adopt minimalism